Linuxfabrik/lfops/roles/python_venv/README.rst

     :header-rows: 1

     Tag,                       What it does
-    python_venv,               "Creates and manages the virtual environments"
+    python_venv,               Creates and manages the virtual environments

 Role Variables